The Clear Edge

 “Planning to hire 3 roles over the next 6 months as we scale: Content Specialist, Technical SEO Analyst, Client Success Coordinator.
 Not urgent.
 Building pipeline now.
 If interested or know someone great, let’s chat.
 No pressure, just exploring.”

-Response: 18 people reached out.
-Mix of direct candidates and referrals.
+The response was strong: 18 people reached out, a mix of direct candidates and referrals.

-She scheduled 30-minute exploratory calls.
-No formal interview.
-Just learning about them, sharing her vision, discussing potential fit.
+She scheduled 30‑minute exploratory calls with them—no formal interviews, just learning about them, sharing her vision, and discussing potential fit.

-The key: Transparency.
-“I’m not hiring today.
-I’m hiring in 3-6 months.
+The key was transparency: “I’m not hiring today.
+I’m hiring in 3–6 months.
 Want to stay connected?”
+Most said yes and appreciated the non‑pressured approach.

 Week 6: Built Candidate Pipeline Tracker